 Caribou Population Recovery

 The natural gas and oil industry is collaborating to increase the pace of caribou population recovery.
 In Alberta and British Columbia, industry is working to restore legacy land disturbances such as seismic lines, and supports programs such as the Klinse-sa maternity pen in B.C.
-Through Canada’s Oil Sands Innovation Alliance (COSIA), initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.
+Initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.

-Through COSIA and with the services of the Alberta Biodiversity Monitoring Institute (ABMI) Caribou Monitoring Unit, members are working with the forest industry and the Government of Alberta to prioritize areas for caribou habitat restoration.
+Through the Alberta Biodiversity Monitoring Institute (ABMI) Caribou Monitoring Unit, members are working with the forest industry and the Government of Alberta to prioritize areas for caribou habitat restoration.
 At the Regional Industry Caribou Collaboration (RICC), members are working to co-ordinate research and monitoring and restoration efforts at a regional scale in northeast Alberta.

 Biodiversity is the variety of life in a habitat or ecosystem.
 Natural gas and oil development can affect biodiversity in a number of ways; including disturbing habitat, making predator movement easier through travel corridors such as roads or seismic lines, or degrading habitat quality.